PE and Sport Premium

 Increase the amount of competitive sport in which our children participate - running inter-school sport competitions within our MAT and School Sport Partnerships and increasing pupils’ participation.
 We run intra-school PE Focus Days.
 Events are put on across all year groups.

-Develop a sports leadership strategy with training and support for our PE and Sports champion teachers from Sharnbrook Academy to enable our more able, gifted and talented children to develop their sporting skills and UNITED leadership and team work skills in future.
+Develop a sports leadership strategy with training and support for our PE and Sports champion teachers from Sharnbrook Academy to enable our more able, gifted and talented children to develop their sporting skills.
 Provide targeted intervention for children who need additional support in developing their key movements.
 Send staff on external courses in order to develop their professional CPD.

 Purchase equipment to offer access to new sports and physical activities